Schrausser/ConsoleApp_String/README.md

 # ConsoleApp_String
-Console applications for string and transformation (German):
+Console applications for string and transformation (German).

 ## 2DEC

 Argument in Dezimalzahl.